Nili District

-Nili (نیلی) is a district in Daykundi province in central Afghanistan.
-The main town in the district, also called Nili, serves as the capital of Daykundi Province.
-The town of Nili has a small airport (heliport) with a gravel runway and a commercial radio station.
-The weather conditions in the winter are severe and the roads are difficult.
+Nili (Pashto (Note: /ps/): نيلي, Dari (Note: /prs/): نیلی) is one of the districts of Daikundi Province in central Afghanistan.
+The city of Nili serves as the capital of the province.
+It has an estimated population of 46,681 people.
+Nili Airport is located next to the city.
+The weather conditions in the winter are severe and many of the roads have now been repaired and asphalted.

-Nili district shares borders with volatile Gizab District, which was reported to have many Taliban insurgents roaming around.
-Beyond the provincial seat of Nili town, the other villages of Nili district are: Dasht, Sari Nili, Pai Nili, Ghudar, Qol Qadir, Qom Ahmad Baeg, Ijdi, Shish, Kohna Deyh and Sangmom.

-Due to Nili's geographical inaccessibility and acute security problems, it was not until April 2007 that the United Nations opened an office in Nili of UNAMA (United Nations Assistance Mission in Afghanistan).
+Nili is surrounded by the districts of Ishtarlay, Shahristan, Gizab, Kiti and Khadir.
+Beyond the provincial seat of Nili, the villages of Nili district are: Dasht, Sari Nili, Pai Nili, Ghudar, Qol Qadir, Qom Ahmad Baeg, Ijdi, Shish, Kohna Deyh and Sangmom.
+Due to Daikundi's geographical inaccessibility, it was not until April 2007 that the United Nations Assistance Mission in Afghanistan opened an office in Nili.